 1. Chasing Happiness

 It’s easy to cringe at the thought of a documentary on the Jonas Brothers.
-After all, they rose to fame by forming the Jonas Brothers group, accumulated dozens of awards, and sold over 17 million albums worldwide.
+But this is good!
+I mean, yes, they rose to fame by forming the Jonas Brothers group, accumulated dozens of awards, and sold over 17 million albums worldwide, and so on.

-Then, reality set in.
-No one in the group was happy, with all three Jonas siblings splitting from the group.
+But reality set in for the group.
+No one was happy, with all three Jonas siblings splitting from the group.
 Chasing Happiness takes you through the rise of the Jonas Brothers, what led to their break-up, and what led to the three brothers finding their way to each other again.

 3. Ken Burns: The Central Park Five